-At age 24, she became engaged to Albert Victor, the Prince of Wales and eldest son of Edward VII of Great Britain.
+At age 24, she became engaged to Prince Albert Victor (known as Eddy), the Prince of Wales and eldest son of Edward VII of Great Britain.
 The choice of Mary as his bride was influenced by Queen Victoria, who was very fond of her and her strong character and sense of duty.
 Tragically, Albert died a few weeks before their wedding, during the influenza pandemic of 1891-92.

 During her mourning period, Albert's brother, Prince George, Duke of York, became close to Mary, and in May, 1893, he proposed.
 They were married in July of that year and went on to have six children.
 Though the children were cared for by a nanny, as was the tradition with many upper-class families, Mary was a caring mother who spent time with her children, revealing her fun-loving side and teaching them history and music.

 As Duke and Duchess of York, George and Mary carried out their public duties, making several official tours of the British Empire.
 On May 6, 1910, George's father, Edward VII, died.
 George ascended the throne as George V, and Mary became Queen Consort.
 When World War I broke out, Queen Mary instituted food rationing at the palace, and the couple frequently visited wounded servicemen.